 10) Remote access to the ECF mail server for staff and faculty is permitted only via webmail.
 Webmail can also be used to set up mail forwarding and/or automatic replies (“vacation” messages).

-11) Problems with equipment in ECF labs such as jammed printers or broken mice, keyboards, or optical drives should be reported to ECF staff; send and email to email@example.com for UNIX or WINDOWS labs.
+11) Problems with equipment in ECF labs such as jammed printers or broken mice, keyboards, or optical drives should be reported to ECF staff; send and email to firstname.lastname@example.org for Linux or Windows labs.
 In the email, try to be as specific as possible in identifying the affected equipment so that we can fix the problem.
 If it is not reported, the issue will not get resolved in a timely fashion.

 12) Users should not keep old email in their inbox or mail spool file.
 Please delete all unnecessary emails and save important emails to a file or folder.